-Self Harm Support at Harmless
+Support at Harmless

-Funding for Self Harm Services
+Self Harm & Suicide Prevention Services

 For more information or to volunteer your time and fundraising skills to keep these vital services going, please contact us.

-The Harmless Advisory Group
+The Harmless Approach

 For more information, or to find out how to buy our workbook, please follow this link.

-New to Harmless: our DVD.
+Out of Harm's Way.
 Through the eyes of those with first hand experience, we examine the nature of self harm, distress and recovery.
 A resource both for those that self harm and for professionals.

 Make a donation today!
 Member Login